krishna2/krishna2.github.io/2019-books-classical-music-of-south-india.md

   - The word pallavi is derived from the three syllables pa-la-vi: padam (words), laya (rhythm) and vinyasam (variations).

 Interesting to note that his father was the first (he says first) to play a Varnam in lot many speeds and innovate playing techniques to facilitate that.
 He cited his own performance of playing the Mohanam varnam in 15 speeds.
-He pointed out to two more works to illustrate hte talas and nadais.
+He pointed out to two more works to illustrate the talas and nadais.
 I hadn't listened to these before so I noted them down.

 ```
 I have composed a pancha-nadai varnam in Kannada to showcase all the different nadais in the same varnam.